 Surveying for Dormice in an Exmoor Wood

 Yesterday we were really lucky to be invited along to watch trained and licensed volunteers surveying for Dormice in an Exmoor wood.
 This all came about because I fancy painting a Dormouse.
-So for a while now we have been on the look out for a good photo.
-Anyway, I didn’t get a photo good enough to paint from, but we did have a really interesting time.
+So for a while now we have been on the lookout for a good photo.
+Anyway, I didn’t get a photo good enough to paint from, but we did have a fascinating time.

 Examining the Box Contents

 The box is placed gently into a large plastic bag and the contents very carefully examined to discover if mice are present.
 Although at this point they have quite often run out into the bag.
 However, there is still a chance of further mice being inside the box.
 From their entrance hole, the mice will have formed a nest chamber in the centre of the material.
 Gently feeling into this chamber will reveal whether there are any further mice inside.
 In the above photo, this is illustrated outside the bag.
 In reality, this search takes place within the safety of the plastic bag in case of any escapees.
 Once the number of mice has been established, and they are all accounted for in the bag, the box is carefully removed.

 Their comparatively large eyes and golden fur are clearly shown above, and what incredibly long whiskers too!
 On average, they are 10 – 17 cm long but very rarely seen.
 Indeed, they can spend up to 7 months of the year asleep.
 They tend to sleep during the day and are active at night.

 The next tricky job involved in the surveying for dormice is to catch the extremely quick and agile mammals before they escaped into the Exmoor wood!
 As we observed, this isn’t always easy!